mdn/content/files/en-us/webassembly/reference/memory/load/index.md

 ### Loading items from a specified memory

 As memories are defined in a WASM module they are sequentially allocated an index number from zero.
-You can load from a specific module by specifying its index, or name if it has one, after the `load` command.
+You can load from a specific memory by specifying the `memory` instruction and the desired index or name after the `load` instruction.
-If you don't specify a memory index the default is used.
+If you don't specify a particular memory the default memory with index 0 is used.

 The module below shows how you might directly reference a memory by index.